-Using spices to stamp impressions into clay might just be our new favorite craft activity!
-These jewelry dishes are so pretty and unique, kids will love making them and giving them to someone special.
-My kids love working with clay and using spices to stamp a design into the clay was pretty cool.
 We used star anise to stamp our air dry clay and our jewelry dishes turned out great!
-Plus using colored air dry clay made it easy to get beautiful colors without the extra step of painting.
+Plus using colored clay made it easy to get beautiful colors without the extra step of painting.

 Make your own clay jewelry dishes

-This post contains affiliate links, which come at no cost to you.
+This post contains affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 If you would like more information please review my disclosure policy here.
 Thank you for helping to support Projects with Kids!

 - Air dry clay in the colors of your choice